lzero1115/Self-contained-Nvdiffrast-Differentiable-Renderer/README.md

 ## Installation and Usage

 1. Git clone this repository and install all the packages listed in the requirements.txt.
-2. Run below in the terminal:
+2. Run below in the terminal and you will see the figure:
+'''
 	python render.py
-and you will see:
+'''
 <img src="imgs/test.png" alt="armadillo" width="600"/>

 ## Project Structure